-One of the three original buyers (a non-comic collector) finds his way into a Campbell, California comic book shop, Heroes Comic Books.
-Owner Alan Bahr readily agrees to purchase the 415 books, makes a detailed inventory, notes the markings and creates Certificates of Authenticity for each comic in the batch.
+One of the three pickers finds his way into a Campbell, California comic book shop, Heroes Comic Books.
+Owner Alan Bahr readily agrees to purchase his remaining books and is able to locate more that have made it onto the secondary market via the local swap meets.
+He makes a detailed inventory of 340 or so books, notes the markings and creates Certificates of Authenticity for each comic in the batch.
 He caringly researches the backstory and verifies the unique script written on many of the covers is by the original owner based on a handwritten note tucked inside one of the comics.
+Another comic dealer, Ron Murry, is also able to accumulate a decent amount on the secondary market that he re-sells at ComicCon’s up and down the West Coast.
 Over the next 20 years individual copies make their way into the hands of comic collectors around the world.

 summer.
 Residents combated the stifling heat with evaporative coolers dug into the barracks floors — some concreted the area for the dual role of a fish pond.
 The mesquite and cactus desert environment was quite a change from the lush California grape farms many families had been forcibly removed from.
 Each hastily constructed wood and fireproof shingled barrack was made to house four separate single family apartments not larger than 25 feet in length and 20 feet wide.
 The camp ultimately exceeded its capacity, peaking at 13,000 residents.

 The conditions were only a moderate improvement over the temporary “assembly center” on the Turlock, California fairgrounds where many stayed from April to August of 1942.
 Here there is work by day as a seamstress, sewing camouflage nets for hiding U.S. troops and equipment in World War II.
 Working in the camouflage net factory pays higher wage than the farm hand, mess tent, latrine or hospital positions.

 Gila River was divided into two camps: Camp One was named Canal and Camp Two was named Butte.
 On December 17th, 1944 President Roosevelt suspended Executive Order 9066 via Public Proclamation 21 in anticipation of the unanimous Supreme Court decision for Mitsuye Endo vs. the United States the following day.
 It was ruled that the War Relocation Authority had “no authority to subject citizens who are concededly loyal to its leave procedure.”
-Those most able (property owners etc.,) began returning home.
+Those most able (property owners etc.,) began returning home shortly thereafter.
 The young lady’s brother (along with nearly 700 other fellow Gila River Japanese Americans) registered for the military draft.
 He left his sister and mother behind to serve in the U.S. Army.
 Butte Camp was finally closed September 28th 1945 and Canal Camp was closed November 10th 1945.